sebasmonia/sharper/README.md

 Place `shaper.el` in your load-path, and `(require shaper)`.
 Or, preferred, install from MELPA. _NOTE: the package is not in MELPA yet, it is in ALPHA state :)_

-Then bind `shaper-main-transient` to a binding of your preference:
+Then bind `shaper-main-transient` to a key of your preference:

 ```elisp
 (global-set-key (kbd "C-c n") 'sharper-main-transient) ;; For "n" for "dot NET"